jockerz/Starlette-Login/docs/usage.md

 ## Login Manager

 First of all, you need to create a `LoginManager` instance.
-The login manager manage the `Starlette-Login` behaviour of your `Starllete` instance.
+The login manager manage the `Starlette-Login` behaviour of your `Starlette` instance.

 ```python
 from starlette_login.login_manager import LoginManager